RCmags/rcmags.github.io/collections/travel/Brazil/_posts/2023-07-11-first-time-rio-3.md

 ---
 layout: post
-title: "A closer look of downtown Rio de Janeiro and visiting Copacabana"
+title: "Rio de Janeiro | A closer look of the downtown area and visiting Copacabana"

 # image sliders: